AjSiciliano/Tournament-Bracket/README.md

 the bottom user in the pair will be marked as the winner...

 *Note:*
-You may add as many players as you will like per bracket, the program is dynamic.
+You may add as many players as you like, the program is dynamic.

 _____________________________________________